MultiQC/MultiQC/docs/core/development/plots.md

-    "cond_formatting_colours": None, # Styles for conditional formatting of table cell values "shared_key": None,              # See below for description "modify": None,                  # Lambda function to modify values "hidden": False                  # Set to True to hide the column on page load }
+    "cond_formatting_colours": None, # Styles for conditional formatting of table cell values "shared_key": None,              # See below for description "modify": None,                  # Lambda function to modify values "hidden": False,                 # Set to True to hide the column on page load }
 ```